 I recommend diffusion, only, for cats.
 We sell a cold water diffuser on this site.
-I recommend you take the original blend we send (8 oz bottle, such as the “Anti-Anxiety” or the “Allergy” blend), and take 2 teaspoons from it, add it to another 8 oz container filled with water, then diffuse that by pouring it into your diffuser to the fill line.
+I recommend you take the original blend we sent (8 oz bottle, such as the “Anti-Anxiety” or the “Allergy” blend), and take 2 teaspoons from it, add it to another 8 oz container filled with water, then diffuse that by pouring it into your diffuser to the fill line.

 Always allow an opportunity for escape.
 In other words, leave the door open in the room you are diffusing in so that they can escape if it bothers them.
 If they seem to enjoy it, you can slowly up the amount you diffuse slowly.